python-microscopy/python-microscopy/doc/Contributing.rst

 - find (or create) an anaconda package for wxpython on python3.
 When I last checked (6 months ago) wx support for py3 was extremely new and immature.
-We would likely need to build the package ourselves from the development branch and might be faced with backwards compatibility problems in our wx code.
+We would likely need to build the package ourselves from the development branch and might be faced with backwards compatibility problems in our wx code. *An early wx build for python 3 suitable for testing is available by running `conda install -c newville wxpython-phoenix`*
 - write more unit tests (current coverage is really bad)
 - **write all new code so that it is compatible with both python 2.7 and python >= 3.6** using `six`, `future` and other compatibility modules as needed.
 This means using the functional form of `print`, using new style exception handling,